 How Birthing Practices May Affect Breastfeeding (Part 1)

 Why do so many mothers have difficulty with breastfeeding?
 A large part of the reasons is that though we tend to believe that breastfeeding should be natural, most people, particularly most obstetricians, have not yet understood that the “unnatural” way women give birth in much of the world, makes breastfeeding difficult and sometimes impossible.

 Please do not get on my case because I am a man and never gave birth.
 I am not trying to shame women for not having a natural birth in middle of a forest attended by a 90 year old midwife.
 But it is important to understand how what we do to mothers during labour and birth does influence how successful breastfeeding will be.
 And yes, I also know that many women gave birth with all the interventions possible including a caesarean section and still were able to breastfeed successfully.

-Here are just a few ways that giving birth in affluent societies interferes with breastfeeding.
+Here are just a few ways that giving birth in affluent, and not so affluent, societies interferes with breastfeeding.

 Epidurals for pain during labour and birth

 When a woman is in labour and receiving an epidural, she receives a large amount of fluid by intravenous infusion.
 The idea is that epidurals may result in a significant drop in the mother’s blood pressure and that is not a good thing.
 But why do the mothers receive such a large amount of fluid?
 Three or more litres in 24 hours is not unusual.
 I have spoken with obstetricians who agree that this quantity of intravenous fluid is completely unnecessary.